frascopensource/frascopensource/README.md

 # Salvatore Frasconà 👋

-I love writing code for empower value on people 🌱.
+I love writing code for empower people 🌱.

 ## Working on 🦾

-- Ermes.
-- Prenotai.
-- Ludus.

 ## Studying 📚

-- Go.
-- Python data science libreries.
-- Data Science math concepts.

 ## Ask me about ❔

-How to help people with software leverages.